 16. Traceability & Product Identification

-Supplier shall ensure that individual articles, materials and lots thereof are identified and segregated from all other articles, materials and lots at all times.
-Records for articles shall indicate the part number, revision level, lot number and if applicable the serial number and associated detailed information.
+Supplier shall ensure that individual articles are shipped.
+If the supplier ships multiple different materials and lost in the same shipment, the supplier must ensure that all materials are identified and individually wrapped/segregated, and lots are clearly identified at all times.
+Records for articles shall indicate the Bowhead part number (as listed on the Purchase Order), in addition to or instead of the manufacturer part number, revision level, lot number, and if applicable the serial number and associated detailed information.
 Records for materials shall indicate type, applicable serial numbers, lot numbers, heat numbers, batch, date code, cure date, etc. Material or articles furnished by Bowhead for outside operations must remain identifiable by the Bowhead supplied lot or serial number.
 This number must be recorded on all applicable Supplier paperwork.

 17. Certificate of Conformance